DawsonReschke/CleanCombat_CS-GO/README.md

 # Cheater_Detector
 I enjoy playing Counter-strike (CS), but playing against cheaters can be really demotivating.
 To counteract this I have created a cheater detector for CS by using the [Steam Web API](https://partner.steamgames.com/doc/webapi_overview).
-I have also created a front-end application to interface with this, see the [repo here](https://github.com/DawsonReschke/Cheater_detector_Client).
+I have also created a front-end application to interface with this api, see the [repo here](https://github.com/DawsonReschke/Cheater_detector_Client).
 This program works by obtaining a large set of data from the Steam Web API and storing it in a database for later analysis.
 I compare each player using non-biased techniques, to determine how likely it is that a given player is cheating.

-Calculating cheater probability:
+## Calculating cheater probability:
 My initial idea for anomaly detection was to look at each player within a single lobby of players (10 players), compare each of their stats to the mean stats of that lobby, and if any player were significantly better (determined by hardcoded threshold), I would then consider that specific statistic an anomaly.
 	The aforementioned estimator is obviously flawed.
 One issue that was holding me back was the inability to compare